 As West Palm Beach Homeowners’ Attorneys, representing condominium homeowners in Palm Beach County and throughout South Florida, we are always asked Can a Tenant inspect the official records of a Florida Condominium Association?
 A Tenant may have an interest in reviewing the Association’s official records for numerous reasons.
 Maybe the Tenant is being targeted, discriminated against or having have untruthful complaints made against them.

-If you’re an individual seeking experienced Office of Ryan S. Shipp, PLLC.
+If you’re an Owner in a Condominium Association seeking an experienced condominium law firm, the Law Office of Ryan S. Shipp, PLLC is here to help.
 Our experienced West Palm Beach Real Estate Attorneys are here to assist with all of your Real Estate needs.
-Call us today @ (561) 699-0399.
+Call us today @ 561.699.0399.

 You may be interested in seeing some of our other legal posts on Florida Associations.
 For your convenience, Please see links below.